h7k237/bluejay/README.md

 # bluejayhost

-Management functionality for an encrypted git repo.
+Manage an encrypted git repo with ease!

-Two scripts encrypt and decrypt a git repo containing sensitive data (known as the vault).
-Unencrypted data should not be stored on disk so it is presented at `/tmp/bluejay/vlt`.

-During encryption the contents of `/tmp/bluejay/vlt` are compressed and encrypted.
-For decryption the vault file is decrypted, uncompressed and presented at `/tmp/bluejay/vlt`.
+During encryption the contents of a sensitive git repo are compressed and encrypted.
+For decryption the encrypted file is decrypted, uncompressed and presented at a user specified path.

 ## bluejay_lock

-This script takes the sensitive git repo vault as input.
-It then compresses and encrypts the repo using a user provided AES key.
-The path to the vault can be provided on the CLI or the script will look in `/tmp/bluejay/vlt` by default.
-If the encryption is successful the script provides the name of the encrypted file.
+This script takes the git repo vault path as input.
+It then compresses and encrypts the repo by deriving a key from a user provided password.
+The Fernet cryptographic primitive is used for AES-128 bit encryption.
+Large files are encrypted in chunks.
-The user can then delete the input sensitive data.
-The format of the encrypted file is `bluejay-$(date +%FT%T).enc`.

 ## bluejay_unlock

-This script looks for an encrypted vault file.
-It can be provided on the CLI by the user.
-If not provided the script looks for a file with the `.enc` extension in the current directory.
-If multiple such files exist, the most recently created is used.
-The script then decrypts and decompresses the data and provides it in the `/tmp/bluejay/vlt` directory as a git repo.
-If the vault directory already exists it exits with an error.
+This script takes the encrypted vault file path as input.
+The script then decrypts and uncompresses the data and provides it at a user specified path as a git repo.